bclemenzi/sans-server-plugin/README.md

 # SansServer Maven Plugin
-A maven plugin used to configure and deploy your sans-server based applications.
+A maven plugin used to configure and deploy your SansServer-based applications.
+To learn more about SansServer-based applications, visit:  https://github.com/bclemenzi/sans-server

 Features
 --------